ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 8) Managing Increasing Volumes of Data
    1) Advice: For massive amounts of data a data lake is encouraged in S3
 9) Removing single points of failure
    1) Introduce redundancy
    2) Detect Failure
    3) Have durable data storage
    4) Auto multi-data center resilience
    5) Fault isolation and traditional horizontal scaling (scaling out instead of up)
    6) Sharding (splitting data across multiple shards)
 10) Optimize for cost
     1) Right sizing
-    2)  elasticity
+    2) Elasticity
-    3)  take advantage of the purchasing options
+    3) Take advantage of the purchasing options
 11) Caching
     1) Application caching
     2) Edge Caching
 12) Security

 ### Global AWS Services

 :bulb: Which services are global?

 - IAM
 - Route53
 - CloudFront
 - SNS
 - SES

 S3 gives global views but is regional.

 ### What AWS Services can be used on Premise?